smasongarrison/D3mirt/README.md

 first data frame should be used to identify the $x$-axis, and the item highest up in the second data frame should be used to identify the
 $y$-axis, and so on.
-For more on the model identification procedure (e.g., trouble shooting, criteria, or limitations), see function documentation or package vignette.
+For more on the model identification procedure (e.g., trouble shooting, criteria, or limitations), see package vignette.

 # 2. D3mirt Model Estimation